Chief of Staff · AI Managed Agents

 • IT stack review and resilience assessment

-• Compliance posture (SOC 2, GDPR, sector-specific) and gap remediation
+• Compliance posture (SOC 2, GDPR, EU AI Act) and gap remediation

 • Security review across vendors, access, and incident response